Eagle Island (Casco Bay, Maine): Description

-Eagle Island is an 17 acre island in the outermost portion of the archipelago of Casco Bay.
-Administratively part of Harpswell, it is located 12 mi northeast of Portland, approximately 2 miles from the Dolphin Marina at the end of Harpswell Neck, and 15 mi south of Brunswick.
+Eagle Island is a 17 acre island in the outermost portion of the archipelago of Casco Bay.
+Administratively part of Harpswell, it is located 12 mi northeast of Portland, approximately 2 miles from the end of Harpswell Neck, and 15 mi south of Brunswick.
 The island has a maximum height of 40 ft above sea level, and is rocky with a thin layer of topsoil.
 The forest on the island was replanted by the Pearys and contains species atypical of other island forests.
 There are trails providing access to most of the island.

 The island was purchased by Admiral Peary in 1881.
 At the northern end of the island is a Y-shaped clearing in which the site's buildings are located, and a small beach area with a long wooden pier.
 There are three major structures on the island in addition to the pier: the Peary house, a caretaker's cabin, and a visitor center.
 The pier was built in 1969 and the visitor center in 2012.
 The gardens on the island were planted by Josephine Peary, daughter Marie Ahnighito Peary, and daughter-in-law Inez and are maintained by volunteers.
 Each year about 6,000 tourists visit the island.